An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

 All the conditionings we shall consider can be stated in terms of a functional $A(\bt)$ of the tree $\bt$ and the events we condition on are either of the form $\{A(\tau)\ge n\}$ or $\{A(\tau)=n\}$, with $n$ large.
-In Section \ref{sec:criteria}, we give general assumptions on $A$ so that a {\bf critical} GW tree conditioned on such an events converges as $n$ goes to infinity, in distribution to the Kesten's tree, see our main result, Theorem \ref{theo:main1}.
+Usually handling the latter conditioning is more delicate.
+In Section \ref{sec:criteria}, we give general assumptions on $A$ so that a {\bf critical} BGW tree conditioned on such an event converges as $n$ goes to infinity, in distribution to the Kesten's tree, see our main result, Theorem~\ref{theo:main1}.
+We then apply this result in Section \ref{sec:appli} by considering, in the critical case, the following functional: \begin{enumerate} \item[\ref{sec:Kesten}]: the height of the tree (Kesten's theorem); \item[\ref{sec:out}]: the maximal out-degree; \item[\ref{sec:horton}]: the Horton-Strahler number; \item[\ref{sec:large-gen}]: the largest generation; \item[\ref{sec:total}]: the total progeny; \item[\ref{sec:L0}]: the number of leaves; \item[\ref{sec:out-d}]: and more generally the number of nodes with given out-degree. \end{enumerate} Let us stress that in the critical case with finite variance, conditioning on the total population size (for simplicity), the number of leaves is asymptotically equal to the population size times the probability to have zero children, and furthermore the fluctuations are Gaussian, see \cite{janson:fringe,th:large-GW}.
+It is thus not a surprise that conditioning by the total size or the number of leaves give the same local limit.
+The conditioning on the total progeny or the number of leaves where already known, but usually under stronger hypothesis on the offspring distribution (higher moments or tail conditions).
+We stress out that in Theorem~\ref{theo:main1} no further assumptions are needed in the critical case than the non-degeneracy condition $p(1)<1$.